 The situations, or exceptions, where volume printing is permitted are meant to give departments the flexibility needed to communicate with target audiences in print where required, for example, by legislation or in the case of a health or safety issue.

-On-demand printing refers to the printing of a small number of communications products such as publications, whether using in-house printers or contracted printing firms, when requested by an individual or as the need arises.
+On-demand printing refers to the printing of communications products whether using in-house printers or contracted printing firms, when requested by an individual or as the need arises.
 On-demand printing does not require warehousing.

 In the case of awards and gifts, the item does not display an official symbol, but the related certificate, card, tag, plaque, etc. displays a signature and the Canada Wordmark.

-The only situation where the Procedures for Publishing do not apply to co-publications is when the third party incurred all costs, including distribution, printing and warehousing costs.
+The Procedures for Publishing apply to all co-publications except when a third-party incurs all costs, including distribution, printing and warehousing costs.

-Co-publications are included in the index of publications maintained by departments and provided to Public Works and Government Services Canada and Library and Archives Canada.
+Co-publications are included in the index of publications maintained by departments and provided to Public Services and Procurement Canada and Library and Archives Canada.

-Departments must ensure all permissions are obtained prior to using third-party material (texts, photographs, videos, etc.).
-If ownership of such material does not belong to the Crown, it is important to protect the Government from any potential legal or ethical issue.
+Departments must obtain permissions prior to using third-party material (e.g. texts, photographs, videos, etc.) to protect the Government from any potential legal or ethical issue.

 An International Standard Book Number (ISBN) is a 13-digit number that is applied to publications published by the Government of Canada.
 Book-like products include books, pamphlets, educational kits, microforms, CD-ROMs and other print, digital and electronic publications.
 Publishers, booksellers, libraries and others in the book industry use ISBNs to identify, locate, track and manage publications.
 As well, many retailers will not stock an item that doesn’t include an ISBN.

 An ISBN generally appears on the verso of the title page, following the Crown Copyright statement and the Government of Canada Catalogue Number.
 For example: